niconiahi/kopius/feedback/01_pokedex.md

 ### Never write code in spanish

-We don"t want to see or read any code that"s not English
+We don't want to see or read any code that's not English

 ### Never work without formatting

-We don"t want to lose _ANY_ time manually formatting the code.
-If it doesn"t work, take the time until it"s working
+We don't want to lose _ANY_ time manually formatting the code.
+If it doesn't work, take the time until it's working

 ### Always open the function body

-Don"t do an _implicit return_ when creating functions
+Don't do an _implicit return_ when creating functions

 ```tsx
 <input onChange={(f) => setFilter({ ...filter, name: f.target.value })}/>